hahnjo/CGxx/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Individual files contain the following tag instead of the full license text.

+	SPDX-License-Identifier:	GPL-3.0-or-later

+This enables machine processing of license information based on the SPDX License Identifiers that are here available: http://spdx.org/licenses/